 We need neither meat nor animal by-products to survive.
 Quite the opposite, we can improve our health by abstaining from those types of foods and turning to a plant-based diet instead.

-6. Realize That Animals Die in Efforts to Prevent Predation
+6. Animals Die in Efforts to Prevent Predation

 Some refer to humans as the ultimate apex predator.
 However, our anatomy doesn’t bear that out.
 We don’t have the long, sharp teeth required to tear into flesh, and our intestines often struggle to digest meat.
 Calling those little, pointed teeth at the corners of your mouth “canines” is quite the overstatement.